warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 I found that starting writing is the most difficult obstacle for me to jump over.
 Once I get into it, I can write for an hour or two without a hassle.
 A piece of advice that helped me tremendously in this area was to focus on “[2 crappy pages per day](https://tim.blog/2013/12/09/the-ugly-new-york-times-bestseller-the-creative-process-in-action/)”, courtesy of Tim Ferriss.
 Writing isn’t my full time occupation, so I adjusted it a bit, but the principles are the same.
 My current version is to write 10 words per day.
 It's easy enough to trick myself into starting.
 I usually end up putting much more time into it.
 An example that steered me towards this solution was [IBM’s low sales quotas](https://www.youtube.com/watch?v=fwjZ99aNsa4) and the question “are you aiming low enough?”.

-Potential problems/risks resulting from this solution:
-* long times between posts

-### Interesting topics 🔎 vs easy topics 📰

-I would like to write about topics I know enough about to be useful for you, the readers.
-I also want to feel strongly enough about a topic to push it past the finish line.
-It comes down to two types of topics:
-* The ones I feel passionate about
-* The ones I struggled with and managed to find a solution for

-Both of these types of topics are easy for me to write the first draft.
-I can write and publish a full post on them in about 2-3 hours.
-Those were the first topics I’ve taken to write about on this blog.
-Other posts take 15 hours and 6 editing passes spread across 3 months of writing, stewing, splitting, editing and rewriting.
-And if Tim Urban’s “[Wait but why](https://waitbutwhy.com/)” is any indication, [some topics require years of writing](https://waitbutwhy.com/2019/08/story-of-us.html).
-Sometimes the result ends up being too wordy, other times my thoughts are all over the place and I realise I stumbled into an intersection of 4-5 different topics.
-The latter situation is fascinating to me.
-It’s a clear direction that tells me “there’s something in that area worth exploring”.
-If I had a weekly or bi-weekly schedule, following that urge to explore these topics wouldn’t be feasible to me.
-I wanted to embrace difficult topics, and that’s another part of the reason why there won’t be a posting schedule now.

-Potential problems/risks resulting from this solution:
-* the lure of perfectionism
-* long times between posts

-### High quality 🎁 vs Perfectionism 💖

-I’ve decided to publish a post as soon as it’s ready.
-Answering what “ready” means is a bit more tricky.
-“High quality” and “pleasant readability” are even more subjective.
-Each of these is a nebulous term, and those invite a natural mix of productivity and procrastination.
-They’re easy to control for me during the writing of the first draft.
-But once that’s done, I enter the editing stage.

-Editing takes the longest amount of time during the writing process.
-It’s also open-ended - there is no natural upper limit to the time you could spend rereading and editing a post, other than the heat death of the universe or your own departure from this world.
-The door’s left ajar, letting perfectionism creep in.
-There’s a well known quote in the writing world:

-> “If I had more time I would have written a shorter letter”

-The post / book / movie / game can be excellent right now, but it will definitely be better, if we spend 2 more years on it.
-I call it the “Duke Nukem Forever” syndrome.

- Problems I hope to solve:
-* publishing low quality posts
-* keeping perfectionism at bay
-* long times between posts
+-Potential problems or risks resulting from this solution:- -* long times between posts-

-One solution, that could be helpful in trying to avoid the abyss of endless refinement, is setting a release date or a schedule.
-I already said why I won’t do that now.

-Another approach would be to put a limit on editing.
-A post could always be made better, but I want it to, at the very least, be clear and enjoyable to read.
-Once those two criteria are met, I will publish it.
-My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
-Granted, it relies heavily on my feels as an internal compass.
-But it works for now and I'll improve it along the way when it needs improvement.

-Once these 2-3 editing passes are done and I’m still not happy with the result, I send the post to a narrow circle of readers, who have different sensibilities.
-I take their feedback into account and do a new set of 2-3 editing passes.
-At the end of that process the post is done and it will be published.

 ### In conclusion

 My guiding principles are:
-1. Consistent effort, not consistent results
-2. Picking interesting topics instead of easy topics
+1. Picking interesting topics instead of easy topics
-3. Posts of high quality without falling for perfectionism
+2. High quality without falling for perfectionism
+3. Consistent effort, not consistent results

-All of these points seem to me to be at the opposite ends of the same spectrum.
-But if you look at it from another perspective, they point towards the same goal, but serve different functions.
+All of these points seem to me to point towards the same goal, but serve different functions.
 The consistent effort is a stabiliser.
 I want some writing done every day in order to get comfortable with the blank page and the process of writing.
 I want to move every day in the direction of publishing the next post.
 Those daily steps don’t have to be huge.
 But they need to be consistent.

 I’m still enamoured with the idea of a schedule to keep perfectionism at bay.
 I definitely want to explore that in the future.
 But first I want to have 6-12 months of daily writing experience under my belt.
 Focusing on consistent effort right now will be instrumental in helping me get it.
 I reserve the right to change my mind on the specifics, but the direction should be clear.